 So, that’s it in a nutshell … and remember the key words LEADERSHIP- LOYALTY TALENT.
 Thanks for listening and “may the wind be at your back.”

 John and Mary Stachnik are the former owners of Mayflower Tours, a tour business they ran from 1979-2018.
 In 2012, John was presented the Lifetime Achievement Award by the United States Tour Operators Association.
 Mary Stachnik raised two children while heading the sales department at Mayflower, which became a major force in the travel industry.
 Mary was twice named to Travel Agent magazine’s list of the top 100 women in the travel business.
 John and Mary worked together and successfully survived (married 53 years).
-They make their home in Florida and Illinois.
+They make their home in Florida.